 Each holder of ordinary shares is entitled to one vote per ordinary share and to receive dividends when and if such dividends are recommended by the board of directors and declared by the shareholders.
 Holders of ADSs are not treated as holders of the Company's ordinary shares, unless they withdraw the ordinary shares underlying their ADSs in accordance with the deposit agreement and applicable laws and regulations.
 The depositary is the holder of the ordinary shares underlying the ADSs.
 Holders of ADSs therefore do not have any rights as holders of the Company's ordinary shares, other than the rights that they have pursuant to the deposit agreement with the depositary.
-As of December 31, 2018 and June 30, 2019, the Company has not declared any dividends.
+As of March 31, 2020 and December 31, 2019, the Company has not declared any dividends.

-As of June 30, 2019 and December 31, 2018, the Company's authorized capital share consisted of 31,995,653 ordinary shares and 15,452,420 ordinary shares, respectively, with a nominal value of £0.01 per share.
+As of March 31, 2020 and December 31, 2019, the Company's authorized capital share consisted of 31,995,653 ordinary shares with a nominal value of £0.01 per share.